TianpeiLuke/SelfStudyNotes/obsidian_notes/Reading Literature Notes/Computer System, Software and Hardware/Algorithms to Live By Chapter 05 Scheduling.md

 - [[Algorithms to Live By Book Summary]]
 - [[The 7 Habits of Highly Effective People Book Summary]]
-	- **Habit 3: Put First Things First -- Principles of Personal Management.**  [[The 7 Habits of Highly Effective People Chapter Summary 2]]
+	- **Habit 3: Put First Things First -- Principles of Personal Management.**  [[The 7 Habits of Highly Effective People 2 Vision Leadership Management]]